 About Deterra and Verde Technologies

 Minneapolis-based Verde Technologies® is a privately-owned company committed to developing research-based, scientifically proven solutions to reduce drug abuse, misuse and negative environmental impact.
-The Deterra Drug Deactivation System is powered by patented MAT12® Molecular Adsorption Technology, which deactivates prescription drugs using proprietary activated carbon.
+The Deterra Drug Deactivation System is powered by proprietary MAT12® Molecular Adsorption Technology, which deactivates prescription drugs using proprietary activated carbon.
 The technology is highly effective in adsorbing and firmly binding pharmaceuticals, rendering them inactive and ineffective for misuse and safe for the environment.
 Learn more at www.DeterraSystem.com